ShirleyXingyuLiu/shirleyxingyuliu.github.io/_posts/2023-01-06-Are-framing-effects-reasonable.md

 ## Conclusion

-34% of our participants initially reported that it is reasonable to respond differently to different frames, and presenting arguments for and against <font color = "FC6B4C"> _description invaraiance_</font> increased the percentage.
+34% of our participants initially reported that it is reasonable to respond differently to different frames, and presenting arguments for and against description invaraiance increased the percentage.

 ![image](https://user-images.githubusercontent.com/92596882/211708178-708cc4fe-ae99-42b7-b088-bc3d043a1964.png)